Katoemma/airtable_crud/README.md

    **Explanation**:

-   - **Purpose**: Retrieves records from a table that match a specific filter criteria using Airtable's `filterByFormula`.
+   - **Purpose**: Retrieves records from a table that match specific criteria using Airtable's `filterByFormula`.
    - **Parameters**:
      - `your_table_name`: The name of the table to query.
      - `filterByFormula`: An Airtable formula string that defines the filter criteria.
      - `view` (optional): The view to fetch records from.
 Defaults to `'Grid view'`.
    - **Usage**: Use this method to fetch records that meet certain conditions without retrieving the entire dataset.
    - **Example**:

      ```dart
      final filteredRecords = await airtableCrud.fetchRecordsWithFilter(
        'Contacts',